ksk-S/ModellingHallucinations/README.md

     <img src="examples/example5.jpg" width=600px>
 </p>

-### Visualizing your own models
-* To visualize your own model you should search for the hyperparameter setting that produces the best images for your model.
-One simple way to do this is sweeping across different parameters (see code setup in the provided example bash scripts).
-* For even better result, one can train an image generator network to invert features from the model being visualized instead of using the provided generator (which is trained to invert CaffeNet).
-However, training such generator may not be easy for many reasons (e.g. inverting very deep nets like ResNet).

 ## Licenses
 Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
 Please carefully check them before use.
 * The [image generator networks](https://arxiv.org/abs/1602.02644) (in [nets/upconv/](nets/upconv)) are for non-commercial use only.
 See their [page](http://lmb.informatik.uni-freiburg.de/resources/software.php) for more.
 * See the licenses of the models that you visualize (e.g. [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf)) before use.

-## Questions?
-Please feel free to drop [me](http://anhnguyen.me) a line or create github issues if you have questions/suggestions.

 ## References

-[1] Yosinski J, Clune J, Nguyen A, Fuchs T, Lipson H. "Understanding Neural Networks Through Deep Visualization".
-ICML 2015 Deep Learning workshop.

-[2] Zhou B, Khosla A, Lapedriza A, Oliva A, Torralba A. "Object detectors emerge in deep scene cnns".
-ICLR 2015.
+[1] Suzuki K, Roseboom W, Schwartzman DJ, Seth A. "A deep-dream virtual reality platform for studying altered perceptual phenomenology"Scientific reports 7 (1), 1-11.
+2017.

-[3] Dosovitskiy A, Brox T. "Generating images with perceptual similarity metrics based on deep networks". arXiv preprint arXiv:1602.02644.
+[2] Dosovitskiy A, Brox T. "Generating images with perceptual similarity metrics based on deep networks". arXiv preprint arXiv:1602.02644.
 2016

+[3] Nguyen A, Dosovitskiy A, Yosinski J, Brox T, Clune J. "Synthesizing the preferred inputs for neurons in neural networks via deep generator networks.
+In Advances in neural information processing systems, pages 3387–3395.
+2016.